PSPDFKit/pspdfkit-flutter/README.md

 To see PSPDFKit Flutter in action check out our [Flutter example app](example/).

-Showing a PDF document inside you Flutter app is as simple as this:
+Showing a PDF document inside your Flutter app is as simple as this:

 ```MyApp.dart
 showDocument() async {